-There have been no material changes in our significant accounting policies or critical accounting estimates during the first quarter of 2022.
+There have been no material changes in our significant accounting policies or critical accounting estimates during the first six months of 2022.
 For a complete discussion, see the "Critical Accounting Policies and Significant Judgments and Estimates" section of the Management's Discussion and Analysis of Financial Condition and Results of Operation in our Form 10-K.

-Emerging Growth Company Status
+Smaller Reporting Company Status